-The microbes found within the soil play an important role in converting the organic fertilisers into soluble nutrients which the plants will then absorb and they help the soil maintain its structure.
-So making sure these keep healthy and receive the nutrients they need to survive are of vital importance for the health of your plants and lawn.
+When you use an organic fertiliser, you are essentially aiding nature to do what it does best.
+Let me explain this a little further.
+The microbes that are found within the soil play an important role in converting the organic fertilisers into soluble nutrients, which the plants will then absorb, and they help the soil maintain its structure.
+So, making sure these are kept healthy and receive the nutrients they need to survive are of vital importance for the health of your plants and lawn.

-This is because the ingredients found inside organics need time to rot before they are made available to the plants and soil.
-This slow release of nutrients promote a sturdier plant rather than one grown in quick and repetitive bursts (synthetics).
+This is because the ingredients found inside organic materials need time to rot before they are made available to the plants and soil.
+This slow release of nutrients promotes a sturdier plant rather than one grown in quick and repetitive bursts (synthetics).

-This does mean they will take longer for you notice an effect, so you will have to be patient, but these effects last much longer than synthetics and results in healthier, stronger and greener grass growth.
+This does mean it will take longer for you to notice an effect, so patience is definitely a virtue in this scenario, but these effects will be much better and will last much longer than synthetics.
+They will also result in healthier, stronger and greener grass growth.

 Disadvantages of Synthetic Fertilisers

-Even though a fast acting fertiliser that results in quick growth sound good they’re actually quite bad for your lawn.
-The thing is that this fast growth actually results in weaker plant tissue is more susceptible to pests and disease and is more likely to be damaged during bad weather.
+Even though a fast-acting fertiliser that results in quick growth sounds good, the opposite is, in fact, true.
+They are actually quite bad for your lawn.
+The thing is that this fast growth results in weaker plant tissues and leaves them more susceptible to pests and disease.
+Furthermore, the plants are more likely to be damaged during bad weather.

-As I mention above, synthetics only contain the 3 macro nutrients needed for plant life – nitrogen, phosphorus and potassium.
-This means that there are other nutrients that you plants are not getting therefore it won’t be and can’t be as healthy as organic.
+As I mentioned above, synthetics only contain the 3 macronutrients needed for plant life – nitrogen, phosphorus and potassium.
+This means that there are other nutrients that your plants are not getting therefore it won’t be and can’t be as healthy as organic.

-As it’s so easy to burn your grass with an over application of synthetic fertiliser, you need to be super careful that you don’t apply too much and still give them what they need.
-This makes it quite difficult for the average gardener to judge and could also cause deficiencies in other nutrients.
+As it is so easy to burn your grass with an over-application of synthetic fertiliser, you need to be super careful that you don’t apply too much and still give them what they need.
+This makes it quite difficult for the average gardener to judge, and could also cause deficiencies in other nutrients.